 YFG is a space of learning, engagement, solidarity and creativity for women in Accra.
 It works to create exciting projects that tap into the member’s collective passion for social change.
 I have attended YFG since its inception in December 2016, participating in meetings and many different affiliated events.
 In May of 2017 I joined the organizing committee - organizing meetings, helping to build a plan for the future of YFG, and working to create a training document for others (particularly those in the continent of Africa) who want to start their own YFG.

 Crossroads International is an international development organization that works to reduce poverty and increase women’s rights around the world.
-With Crossroads I have worked as both an Organizational Development Advisor, and a Network Manager (for new partnerships).
-I work to ensure that the projects we partner on have the capacity for long term sustainability.
-This is done through strategic development and by building project specific tools to improve both efficiency and accountability.
+With Crossroads I have worked as both an Organizational Development Advisor, and a Stakeholder Engagement Specialist.
+I worked to ensure that the projects we partnered on had the capacity for long term sustainability.
+I did this by creating strategic development and program plans and by building a network between our partners for knowledge sharing and collaboration.

 Women for Women International

 Women for Women International serves women in 8 countries offering support, tools, and access to life-changing skills to move from poverty to economic self-sufficiency.
 In December of 2013 I wrote, coordinated, and edited, a video with 11 women from around the world for a fundraising competition (Project for Awesome).
 The video subsiquently won $25,000 for the organization.
 The video can be viewed here.

 Water for the World, a program supported by Engineers Without Borders, aims to educate Toronto students about issues surrounding global access to clean water.
 Between November 2015 and April 2016 I worked to organize over 100 educational workshops which were delivered to students in Toronto.
 Previous to to the workshops, our team trained over 50 different presenters and volunteers who went on to deliver the workshops.
 During this time I also managed all social media for the organization.